openxla/community/rfcs/20230505-benchmarking-strategy.md

 ### Target Audience

-Target audience (“user personas”), in order of importance:
+Target audience (“user personas”) of the benchmarking infrastructure and dashboards, in order of importance:

 1. **Compiler Engineers**.
 OpenXLA contributors that contribute to the OpenXLA codebase via PRs in GitHub.